roniemartinez/HumanFramework/README.md

     ![Done import new app](images/done-import-new-app.PNG)

 6. Click `Done`
+7. Click on the application you created.
-7. On the application dashboard, click `Train` to train your LUIS.ai app
+8. On the application dashboard, click `Train` to train your LUIS.ai app

 ### Connecting Azure account to LUIS.ai and publishing